Shreesh-Sree/MatsyaN-QuarkVerse/docs/setup/environment-setup.md

 - Share API keys in chat, email, or documentation
 - Use production keys in development
 - Hardcode API keys in source code

 ### ✅ Always Do This:
+- Use separate API keys for development and production
+- Restrict API keys to specific domains
+- Regularly rotate API keys
+- Monitor API usage and quotas

+### ✅ Always Do This:
 - Use `.env.local` for local development